 - 50 gm sugar

-- Pre-heat oven to 170°C. Place an oven tray on the top oven rack.
+1. Pre-heat oven to 170°C. Place an oven tray on the top oven rack.
+This will help to prevent the top of the cake from over browning

-- Lower the oven temperature to 160°C. Continue to bake for another 25 mins.
+16. Lower the oven temperature to 160°C. Continue to bake for another 25 mins.
 Total baking time: 45 mins.
-During baking, d not open the oven door or the cake will collapse.
+During baking, do not open the oven door or the cake will collapse.